ankane/xlearn-ruby/README.md

 label index_1:value_1 index_2:value_2 ... index_n:value_n
 ```

-> You can use commas instead of spaces for separators
+> You can also use commas instead of spaces for separators

 Or CSV: